event-driven-robotics/hpe-core/evaluation/README.md

          └─── algo_n.txt
     ...
     ```
-- `-pck <list of floats in (0.0, 1.0]>` specify a list of thresholds over which the PCK will be computed; if not specified,
+- `-pck <list of floats in (0.0, 1.0]>` specifies a list of thresholds over which the PCK will be computed; if not specified,
   PCK will not be computed
 - `-rmse` flag specifying that RMSE must be computed
 - `-o path/to/output/folder` is the path to the output folder that will be created and will contain all plots and tables for